nvtkaszpir/prusa-connect-camera-script/docs/config.for.camera.esphome.stream.md

 camera stream.
 It requires a bit more computing power from esp device and the host that runs the image processing.

-Notice that this is not recommended way due to the amout of consumed resources.
+Notice that this is not recommended way due to the amount of consumed resources.

 ## Prepare esphome device